dolphin323/ghera_cleaned/Web/WebViewAllowContentAccess-UnauthorizedFileAccess-Lean/README.md

 *Issue:* An application can inject and execute malicious JavaScript inside the WebView (provided the WebView allows JavaScript execution).
-If the WebView has permission to the the app's *content provider* to perform privileged operations then the malicious JavaScript inside the WebView, will also have the same ability.
+The WebView has permission to access all content providers the app has access to.
+Therefore, the JavaScript executing in the context of WebView will also have permission to access these content providers.

 *Example:* The vulnerability is demonstrated by *Benign*.
 The *MainActivity* of this app has a WebView which loads an HTML file from an internal file system.